 Intention to fly must be eventually backed by money.
 In other words, passengers have to pay the fare for use of a seat plus taxes and the cost of ancillaries (if any.)

-The financial operations between passengers and low-cost carriers can be performed via payment gateways — third-party services that not only process transactions but also ensure data safety.
-Yet, if full-service carriers, GDSs, and OTAs are involved, things become far more complicated.
-In this case, money must flow through IATA’s payment processing mechanism called the Billing and Settlement Plan (BSP) or its US analogue, Airline Reporting Corporation (ARC.)
+The financial operations on the airline websitecan be performed via payment gateways — third-party services that not only process transactions but also ensure data safety.
+Yet, if GDSs and OTAs are involved, things become far more complicated.
+In this case, money flows through IATA’s payment processing mechanism called the Billing and Settlement Plan (BSP) or its US analogue, Airline Reporting Corporation (ARC.)

 Ticketing

-To issue an e-ticket — or individual electronic receipts linked to the PNR — the company must be certified by the above-mentioned BSP and ARC.
+To issue an e-ticket — or individual electronic receipts linked to the PNR — the company must be certified by IATA or ARC.
 Not all air travel retailers can afford this.
-Instead, they ticket flights via accredited partners — like big OTAs, air consolidators, or host travel agencies.
+Instead, they ticket flights via accredited partners — like big OTAs, airline consolidators, or host travel agencies.

-And what if a trip consists of several flights operated by different airlines?
-For such cases, carriers strike a special commercial agreement called interlining and issue a single ticket covering all segments of the itinerary.
+What if a trip consists of several flights operated by different airlines?
+In such cases, carriers strike a special commercial agreement called interlining and issue a single ticket covering all segments of the itinerary.
 Also, the Super PNR is created to link pieces of the journey in one record.

 In any case, the e-ticket with the passenger name and related PNR number is finally emailed to the traveler.
 If for some reason, the booking can’t be ticketed, the travel supplier has to offer an alternative flight or pay a full refund.